 My books (my fiction ramblings) and my original patterns are available both here and on Amazon through this link;

 I try to keep the my pattern prices of as low as is realistic because, as a knitter, I know I would much rather spend my precious funds on lots of lovely yarns.
 Those patterns that took me great mental gymnastics and much time ripping out, rethinking and redoing, will cost a bit more but for the most part, I think you find my patterns fairly priced.

 Feel free to contact me through Craftsy or on my author's page on Facebook to learn what's new, "Ann C, Cooney, author."
 I love hearing from my fellow knitters.
-I will try to resolve confusion I may cause with typos or temporary lapses of sanity ;-) during my writing out of patterns.
+I will try to resolve any confusion I may cause with typos or temporary lapses of sanity ;-) during my writing out of patterns.
 Feel free to contact me on Facebook with any issues; https://www.facebook.com/NancyOBrienACC.